semgrep/semgrep-docs/src/components/reference/_cli-help-scan-output.md

        --exclude-minified-files
            Skip minified files.
 These are files that are > 7% whitespace, or who have a large number of bytes per line.
-By defualt minified files are scanned
+By default minified files are scanned

        --exclude-rule=VAL